SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 and error handling allows controlled recovery from unexpected failures.
 Swift is also built to be fast.
 Swift code is compiled and optimized to get the most out of modern hardware.
-The syntax and standard library have been tuned based on the guiding principle that the obvious way to write your code should also perform the best.
+The syntax and standard library have been designed based on the guiding principle that the obvious way to write your code should also perform the best.
 Its combination of safety and speed make Swift an excellent choice for everything from "Hello, world!" to an entire operating system.

 Swift is friendly to new programmers.
-It supports playgrounds, an innovative feature that allows you to experiment with Swift code and see the results immediately, without the overhead of building and running an app.
+Writing Swift code in a playground allows you to experiment with Swift code and see the results immediately, without the overhead of building and running an app.
 Swift combines powerful type inference and pattern matching with a modern, lightweight syntax,